omari-o/embedded-fundamentals-arduino/non_block_timing/README.md

 Each LED maintains its own timer + state, allowing independent behavior without interrupts or RTOS support, although it does poll the elapsed time each trip through the main loop

 **Limitations/Future Work:**
+- Timing precision is limited by millis() and loop execution times
-Future iterations could explore swapping to interrupts or hardware timers.
+- Future iterations could explore swapping to interrupts or hardware timers.